MicrosoftDocs/fabric-docs/docs/admin/admin-delegation.md

 # Delegate tenant settings

 As a [Microsoft 365 Global admin](admin-overview.md#microsoft-365-admin-roles), a [Power Platform or a Microsoft Fabric admin](admin-overview.md#power-platform-and-microsoft-fabric-admin-roles), you can delegate [tenant settings](/power-bi/admin/service-admin-portal-about-tenant-settings) in your organization.
-For example, if you're organization is divided into groups such as *sales*, *marketing* and *finance*, you can create sup-admins for those groups.
-Sub-admins who sit within a group, a better suited to make admin decisions inline with the group's needs.
-Domain and capacity admins can also have sub-admins operating under them.
+For example, if your organization is divided into groups such as *sales*, *marketing* and *finance*, you can create sup-admins for those groups.
+Subadmins who sit within a group, a better suited to make admin decisions inline with the group's needs.
+Domain and capacity admins can also have subadmins operating under them.
 For example, the *sales* group in your organization, may be further divided into regions, each with its own workspace.
 Typically, you'd want to grant sup-admins, the ability to override the global settings that you dictate.

 There are three levels of tenant settings: